devofwp/ai-content-generate/readme.txt

 4. **Activate** the plugin on the Plugin dashboard

 = 👉 Uploading in WordPress Dashboard =
-1. Firs, download the zip file from - https://wordpress.org/plugins/ai-content-generate
+1. First, download the zip file from - https://wordpress.org/plugins/ai-content-generate
 1. Navigate to the **'Add New'** in the plugins dashboard
 2. Navigate to the **'Upload'** area
 3. Select `ai-content-generate.zip` from your computer